-PVAC 2016-04-08 6.2 - 394 House Bill 1144 Inacted 4/23/15 Notwithstanding any other provision of law, TNCs and TNC drivers are governed exclusively by this chapter TNC must conduct or have third party conduct local and national criminal background checks, including: multistate and multijurisdictional criminal records; national sex offender registry database; driving history research report.
-TNC may not hire any driver who has had more than three moving violations or one major moving PV None specified.
-No fees specified.
+PVAC 2016-04-08 6.2 - 394 House Bill 1144 Enacted 4/23/15 Notwithstanding any other provision of law, TNCs and TNC drivers are governed exclusively by this chapter and chapter 26.1 - 40.1 and TNC must conduct or have third party conduct local and national criminal background checks, including: multistate and multijurisdictional criminal records; national sex offender registry database; driving history research report.
+TNC may not hire any driver who has had more than three moving violations or one major moving None specified.
+TNC coverage, when driver has accepted a ride until driver completes the transaction or the ride (whichever is later): liability insurance is primary and in the amount of \$1mil. for death, bodily injury and property damage (maintained by either the TNC or by the driver or both).
+Insurance coverage, while app is on with no passengers in the vehicle: primary liability No fees specified.
 6.2 - 394 and chapter 26.1 - 40.1 and any rules adopted consistent with this chapter and by the insurance commissioner under section 1 of this Act.
 A political subdivision may not impose a tax on, or require a license for, a TNC or a TNC driver or subject a TNC to the political subdivision's rate, entry, operational, or other requirements.
-A political subdivision may prohibit a TNC from operating without a state permit within the jurisdiction of the political violations or one major moving violation in the prior three years; who has been convicted, within the past 7 years, of driving under the influence of drugs/alcohol; fraud; sexual offense; use of motor vehicle to commit a felony; crime involving property damage, theft, act of violence or act of terror, or who is a match on the national sex offender registry database. coverage of at least \$150K per person and \$100K per incident for death and bodily injury, and at least \$25K for property damage.
+A political subdivision may prohibit a TNC from operating without a state permit within the jurisdiction of the political violation in the prior three years; who has been convicted, within the past 7 years, of driving under the influence of drugs/alcohol; fraud; sexual offense; use of motor vehicle to commit a felony; crime involving property damage, theft, act of violence or act of terror, or who is a match on the national sex offender registry database. vehicle: primary liability coverage of at least \$150K per person and \$100K per incident for death and bodily injury, and at least \$25K for property damage.